mssgill/LBC-Cluster-WL-Project-/aareadme.txt

 ASSOCSELEC_TYPE    MATCHED

---- Added to psfex.params
+--- Add to psfex.params:

-NUMBER_ASSOC  at the very end
+NUMBER_ASSOC  at the very end (so it doesn't output all columns, only needed ones)

---- Then ran:
+--- Then run:

 sex -c psfex.sex im_p4_s4_1.fits

-made: decamtemp.sexcat  -->
+  This will make: decamtemp.sexcat

 ############################## Current: